This page contains information on specific restrictions in Wales (which differ from the other nations of the UK). Page last updated 21/12/2020

 Guidance and regulations for operators and visitors to Wales

-Further information about coronavirus advice can be found on the advice for visitors to Wales page.
+Further information about coronavirus advice for visitors to Wales page.

 Wales is 'Good to Go'